-If selected, scholarship recipients are notified by e-mail the first week of April (Note: Due to the partial government shutdown, 2019 scholarship recipients will be notified the last week of April).
+If selected, scholarship recipients are notified by e-mail the first week of April.
 Applicants may review the status of their application by accessing their online application account.

 An e-mail request may be submitted to email@example.com requesting the reviewers' comments only.
 Hollings Scholarship program staff will respond to requests for comments within 30 days after the final selections have been made.